baba

 Want 150+ more Hebrew phrases with audio pronunciations?

-Hebrew is a grammatically gendered language.
-Every noun is either masculine or feminine, and verbs, adjectives, and pronouns change form to match.
-This is the most common source of mistakes for beginners.
+Because Hebrew is a grammatically gendered language: every noun is masculine or feminine, and verbs, adjectives, and pronouns change form to match the speaker and the listener.
+This is the most common source of mistakes for beginners, which is why "I love you" looks different depending on who is speaking.

 Male speaker saying "I love you"